 “The belief in a multiverse can give us the comfort that all choices, opportunities, missed chances, regrets, and hopes have, are, or will play out in some reality, but can the multiverse actually exist?“

 Are there other universes?
 How man universes are in the multiverse?
 Which multiverse are we in?
 What is the multiverse meaning?
 Difficult for one to say, literally, because it doesn’t semantically make sense to say.
 The theory of a multiverse is a rather spectacular hypothesis which has potential to explain cosmological oddities like black holes, or proposed anomalies like worm holes, or dark energy.
 It can also potentially explain interesting aberrations in the quantum realm.
 Can the multiverse exist?
 Maybe.
 But still, in all essence, it is speculation in the realm of popular science.
 Educated speculation is still speculation, and formulating complex mathematics on speculative assumptions will still reveal speculative conclusions even while the math may be impressive and algebraically correct.
 There is advantage in speculation in many instances.
 As humans (some of “us”) in this competition we call life, there is advantage to being first in many aspects, and of course one must speculate to be “ahead of the curve”.
 According to anthropic cosmological arguments, if a multiverse exists it cannot be the basis of our common sense notion of universe.
 Such multiverses only exist when heuristics of human thought are applied to real-world aspects of quantum mechanics.
 If our universe were really a multiverse, the nature of the forces operating within it may be irrelevant.

 [Alternate A.I. response: But speculation cannot solve an issue as large as the computational, and mathematical, complexity of self-replicating intelligent robots.
 Yes, automation can probably solve that, but it will be well into the next century, and the system needs specialized programmers, not humans, to give it strength. (off topic, but woah!)]

-What Is Multiverse – What Is The Multiverse Meaning?
+What are Multiverses – What is The Multiverse Meaning?

 The technical details and arguments for or against what is the multiverse are actually outside the scope of this article.
 It appears to be unfalsifiable in some ways; the theory of what is the multiverse.
 So it may in fact, more likely come down to a matter of belief.
 Science and philosophy often cross paths in this way, deep down.